Nouman945/Complete-Ecommerce-Web-Template-In-Django-/README.md

 # How to Use this Template

-## Urls and Views are already created.
+### Urls and Views are already created.
 Use the Following commands to run the app in your local enviroment
+## Head over to Terminal And run this Command

 ```
 python manage.py runserver